-- 1. Parliament has exclusive power to make any law with respect to any matter not enumerated in the Concurrent List or State List. - 2.
+- 1. Subject to article 246A, Parliament has exclusive power to make any law with respect to any matter not enumerated in the Concurrent List or State List. - 2.
 Such power shall include the power of making any law imposing a tax not mentioned in either of those Lists.